Dear R eaders:

 directly to Champion.

-by John Williams.
-When John and his wife

 Williams.
+When John and his wife had a

-I spent quite a bit of time
+I spent quite a bit of time trying to

-after he turned 21 he changed his name.
+that shortly after he turned 21 he changed

 HITCHCOCK'S